drcjt/CSharp-80/Documentation/csharp-80-architecture.md

 * Compile CIL and produce Z80 Assembly language
 * Investigate what a minimal .NET runtime could be for a 16-bit retro microcomputer
 * Be able to compile the C# Snake game with minimal modifications
-* Learn about AOT compilers for .NET - specifically will draw inspiration and influence from CoreRT, https://github.com/dotnet/corert
+* Learn about AOT compilers for .NET - specifically will draw inspiration and influence from [CoreRT](https://github.com/dotnet/corert)

 ## ILCompiler Composition